 Discover Lisbon by land and water on an amphibious (Hippobus) tour that explores historic neighbourhoods and the Tagus River.
 The Hippobus Lisbon is one of the city’s most popular tourist attractions.

 It is an amphibious bus that travels on water and takes in the main sites of Lisbon, including Cais do Sodre, Praça do Comercio, Rossio, and Avenida da Liberdade.
 It is one of the fun things to do in Lisbon for teens.
 Book your Hippobus tour on water and land today.

 Portugal with kids – Oceanario de Lisbon

-Let us be honest most kids don’t like walking, especially with a city as hilly as Lisbon.
+Let’s be honest most kids don’t like walking, especially in a city as hilly as Lisbon.
 There is often some complaining and moaning involved when it is even mentioned.
 A hop on hop off bus tour of Lisbon with kids will take that all away.
 The Yellow bus has 2 different routes.
 The Olisipo and the Tagus tour.